withastro/docs/src/pages/en/reference/directives-reference.md

 ## Common Directives
 ### `class:list`

-`class:list={...}` takes an array of class values and converts them into a class string.
-This is inspired by @lukeed's popular [clsx](https://github.com/lukeed/clsx) helper library, but built directly into Astro itself.

-`class:list` takes an array of several different possible value kinds:
-- `string`: Added to the element `class`
-- `Object`: All truthy keys are added to the element `class`
-- `Array`: flattened
-- `Set`: flattened
+The `class:list` directive coverts a data object or array into a valid HTML `class=""` attribute string.
+This utility is useful for creating a `class=""` attribute string from dynamic data, without having to do any string concatenation yourself.
+Duplicate class names are removed automatically.

 ```astro
 <!-- This -->